-The first round of Monitor reports will primarily focus on data sets from an approximate 4-year time period; 2014 to 2017, in order to provide a snapshot of Central America's institutions before and after the 2015 launching of the multi-billion dollar Alliance for Prosperity.
+The first round of Monitor reports will primarily focus on data sets from an approximate 4-year time period, 2014 to 2017, in order to provide a snapshot of Central America's institutions.

-The Monitor will serve as a tool for searchable, easy-to-comprehend data, delineating trends, progress, patterns, and gaps within and between the three countries of the Northern Triangle.
+The Monitor will serve as a tool for searchable. easy-to-comprehend data, delineating trends, progress, patterns, and gaps within and between the three countries of the Northern Triangle.
 The data, graphics, charts, and reports will be available on the Monitor's website.

-This report from the Central America Monitor will provide a baseline assessment for indicators related to improving transparency and the level of public access to government-held information, with a particular focus on security, defense, and justice sector institutions.
+This report from the Central America Monitor produced by IUDPAS of Honduras will provide a baseline assessment for indicators related to improving transparency and the level of public access to government-held information, with a particular focus on security, defense, and justice sector institutions.